gpuweb/gpuweb/proposals/atomic-64.md

 has 69% support on Linux but only 4.66% support on android.

-" The supported operations include OpAtomicMin, OpAtomicMax, OpAtomicAnd, OpAtomicOr, OpAtomicXor, OpAtomicAdd, OpAtomicExchange, and OpAtomicCompareExchange." on signed/unsigned integer
+"The supported operations include OpAtomicMin, OpAtomicMax, OpAtomicAnd, OpAtomicOr, OpAtomicXor, OpAtomicAdd, OpAtomicExchange, and OpAtomicCompareExchange." on signed/unsigned integer

 **Metal**: